SteveofCalley/ACRE/README.md

-# ACRE
+# ACRE-Abbreviation Compliance Requirements Engine
-It is an algorithm
+It is an algorithm for compliance with NCC-MERP and The Joint Committee electronic medical records mandates.